I’ll admit right away that Google AdWords is not a good fit for every business.

 Google AdWords has done most of the heavy lifting for you when it comes to tracking and reporting on your return on investment (ROI).

-Sure, you’ll likely need help from a web developer, but it’s not complicated.
+Sure, you’ll likely need help from a web developer, but it’s not overly complicated.
 Google AdWords has simplified the setup to a few clicks and then instructions can be emailed directly to your developer to complete the final installation.

 Most businesses can complete these steps in a few hours and then you’ll be able to track webform submissions, e-commerce sales, phone calls, and even offline sales that were closed via phone calls or in-person.